harvardinformatics/snakemake-workshop/develop/index.md

 Our final topic on this section is the `logs` directive.
 This allows you to record log file for each individual rule.
 In fact, as we will see soon, it will allow you to record log files for each instance of a rule (aka each time a rule runs on a different piece of data).
 But first, let's discuss how to implement logging in our Snakemake workflow.

 The first thing we need to do is to add the directive `log` to the rule.
 Then we need to specify a place for the log to go.
 Typically, this is a folder called "logs" that you create in your project directory.

-!!! warning "Important"

-    The log folder needs to be manually created before you run your snakemake workflow or else the program won't be able to find the path to save the log files.

 ```python
 rule aggregate: